Back To Top

 No virtual workouts or live classes

 Aside from its simplicity, we found that the sound of the water moving around created a more soothing, mindful rowing experience.
-Set-up is easy, too, as the WaterRower Natural comes pre-assembled, so you just need to add the water, power on the display, and start your workout.
+Set up is easy, too, as the WaterRower Natural comes pre-assembled, so you just need to add the water, power on the display, and start your workout.
 The overall experience is excellent, but this machine isn't ideal for people who enjoy tracking their performance.

-Given the quality of the machine itself, we were disappointed with the integrated S4 monitor, which only tracks basic metrics.
+The wooden frame of the machine looks very cool, but we were disappointed with the integrated S4 monitor, which only tracks basic metrics.
 However, you can buy an add-on to the S4 that allows you to connect the monitor to your smartphone via Bluetooth and keep tabs on your progress using one of several compatible apps.
-You can store the WaterRower Natural upright against a wall when you're done exercising.

 Hydrow rowing machine at the Fit&Well testing center